duarteocarmo/duarteocarmo.com/content/posts/28-How-to-build-newsletter-python-fastapi.md

 ### Data layer: So Cloud, much native

 Databases are a pain.
-I can even begin to tell you how much I hate database migrations.
+I can't even begin to tell you how much I hate database migrations.
 Yes, I understand transforming python to SQL code can be insanely hard.
 But I mean, I just want to store something.
 So how hard can this possibly be?
 The premise was set: I was not going to use something like [SQLAlchemy](https://www.sqlalchemy.org/), even though FastAPI [recommends it](https://fastapi.tiangolo.com/tutorial/sql-databases/).

 So I thought of storing everything in a [SQLite}(https://www.sqlite.org/index.html) database - that sounded like a good idea at first.
 But I also don't want to store a database file in the middle of my source code.
 I know, I know, I have serious issues.